mikermcneil/beacon/README.md

 - some useful packages are added in package.json, including the Jam.js frontend dependency manager
 - Jam and Require.js integrated into the site layout header
 - Conditionizr.js added
+- reusable layout elements modularized into /snippets folder

 Todos:

 - get require.js working with knockout (or bypass it)
 - integrate require.js compiling into process
-- finish view snippets, inspired by punch-thirdparty-snippets-helper -- how to do global snippets?
+- finish view snippets, inspired by punch-thirdparty-snippets-helper -- how to call snippets from any template?
 -- how to pass variables into snippets?
 -- make google fonts working, and supporting array
 - connect Knockout.js mapping plugin to the Sails websocket